Semiclassical expansion for exactly solvable differential operators: Preliminaries, basic notions, and formulation of main results

 \end{definition}

-\begin{remark} {\rm In Section \ref{SpOp} we study the Euler-Cauchy operator.
-In this case we can not use the preceding definition for the Stokes curves since the integral is not convergent in the usual sense.
-One can be tempted to define
+\begin{remark}{\rm In Section \ref{SpOp}, we examine the Euler-Cauchy operator.
+In this instance, the standard definition of Stokes curves is inapplicable because the associated integral fails to converge in the usual sense.
+One might consider defining the curves via the Hadamard finite part as